 Field-hunting tip

-Look in oxidized zinc deposits country — that is the host setting where osakaite typically forms.
+Look in oxidized zinc deposits country, the host setting where osakaite typically forms.
 If you start seeing smithsonite, hemimorphite, sphalerite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.